filterpaper/filterpaper.github.io/qmk/workflow.md

 * Return to your [GitHub](https://github.com/) page and the `qmk_keymap` repository.
 * Select the `Actions` tab to display the `Build QMK Firmware` workflow.
 * Select that workflow to display its run from the last commit.
-* If the committed files were compiled successfully, you will find the compiled firmware ready for download under the `Artifacts` section:
+* Successfully compiled firmware is found under the `Artifacts` section:

 ![workflow7](workflow7.png)

 Download and flash the firmware file into your keyboard using [QMK Toolbox](https://docs.qmk.fm/#/newbs_flashing?id=flashing-your-keyboard-with-qmk-toolbox).
+If there are build errors, review the job log for details.

 # Next Steps

+You can proceed to customise QMK using the [Userspace guide](https://docs.qmk.fm/#/feature_userspace) with the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) editor:
+̃
+* Create a `config.h` file for QMK variables and definitions.
+* Create a `rules.mk` to enable and disable QMK features.
+* Create a `source.c` file for your customised code.
+  * Add `SRC += source.c` to `rules.mk` to build this file.

-You can proceed to customise QMK using the [Userspace guide](https://docs.qmk.fm/#/feature_userspace) with the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) editor.
-Additional keyboard keymaps must be retained in json format and appended to the `file:` matrix list in `build.yml`.
-Custom source codes can be added into C files (e.g. `source.c`) that are appended into `rules.mk` (e.g. `SRC += source.c`).
+Additional keymaps for other keyboards must be retained in json format and appended to the `file:` matrix list in `build.yml`.

 # References